MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embed-sample-for-your-organization.md

 ## Set up your Power BI environment

-### Create an workspace
+### Create a workspace

-If you're embedding reports, dashboards, or tiles for your customers, then you have to place your content within an workspace.
+If you're embedding reports, dashboards, or tiles for your customers, then you have to place your content within a workspace.
 There are different types of workspaces that you can set up: the [traditional workspaces](../service-create-workspaces.md) or the [new workspaces](../service-create-the-new-workspaces.md).

 ### Create and publish your Power BI reports

 You can create your reports and datasets by using Power BI Desktop.
-Then you can publish those reports to an workspace.
-The end user publishing the reports needs to have a Power BI Pro license to publish to an workspace.
+Then you can publish those reports to a workspace.
+The end user publishing the reports needs to have a Power BI Pro license to publish to a workspace.

 1. Download the sample [Demo](https://github.com/Microsoft/powerbi-desktop-samples) from GitHub.